fuzzymfx/fuzzymfx.github.io/content/dough.md

 (Why, though? - *Get it? xD*)

 At StackIt, the team gathers every Saturday for their weekly showcase.
 Each member presents their progress, showcasing the fruits of their week-long hike.
-Inspired by this collaborative spirit, I came on to the idea of Dough – a presentation generator tool like no other.
+Inspired by this collaborative spirit, I came to the idea of Dough - a presentation generator tool like no other.
 Built in Rust, [Dough](https://github.com/fuzzymfx/dough) is a rich, modular, command-line tool to generate presentations.
 I found similar tools like [slidev](sli.dev) by [antfu](https://antfu.me/) and [presenterm](https://github.com/mfontanini/presenterm) that inspired me to create Dough.

 ## Features